OrionFinanceAI/docs/docs/introduction/design_principles.md

 This page outlines the key design principles that guide how we are building Orion.

-## Modularity

-Complexity is the enemy of composability.
-Our protocol is modular by design, separating concerns across vault logic, strategy execution, and value flow.
-This modularity allows each piece of the system to evolve independently while remaining easy to reason about.

-Rather than building a monolith, Orion enables asset managers, protocols, and individuals to plug into a customizable vault infrastructure — with just the pieces they need.

 ## Permissionless

 Anyone shall be able to make use of Orion's infrastructure to: